Nothing - the Student Housing service may refer to you as either a landlord or provider.

 Students must contact the providers and all negotiations are between the student and the provider.

-Share House for singles and couples - room with use of household facilities
+Share House for singles and couples or with children - room with use of household facilities

 Rooming Houses (where four or more individuals rent room or share a room) and share the common facilities